Wizzerinus/magicnet/README.md

   * Note that this example will immediately exit after sending a few messages.
 * Client-server basics: run `b_server.py`, then `b_client.py` or `b_panda3d_client.py`
   * The Panda3D client requires a reasonably recent version of Panda3D.
+  * The Panda3D client is very barebones and mostly included as a test of working with different event loops.
 * Network objects: run `c_network_objects/c_marshal_things.py`, then `c_network_objects/c_server.py`,
   then `c_network_objects/c_client.py`.